paketo-buildpacks/php/rfcs/0001-restructure.md

   Separation of FPM into a separate buildpack lets users run FPM in one container and web server in another container.
-  The generated `php-fpm.conf` must accept requests on a tcp/ip socket by default, must "include" custom fpm configs specified by the user (e.g. in buildpack.yml or specific location in the app).
+  The generated `php-fpm.conf` must accept requests on a tcp/ip socket by default, must "include" custom fpm configs specified by the user (e.g. via env variables or specific location in the app).

 * **php-builtin-server**:
   Set up PHP's [built-in web